JuliaMolSim/Molly.jl/docs/src/docs.md

 Molly has the [`ReplicaSystem`](@ref) struct and simulators such as [`TemperatureREMD`](@ref) to carry out replica exchange molecular dynamics (REMD).
 On CPU these are run in parallel by dividing up the number of available threads.
-For example to run temperature REMD on a protein with 4 replicas and attempt exchanges every 1.0 ps:
+For example, to run temperature REMD on a protein with 4 replicas and attempt exchanges every 1 ps:
 ```julia
 using Statistics